Is Linwood Cemetery an ‘RSA’ Cemetery?

 Whose responsibility is it to look after the grave plots and headstones of True War Graves and Veterans’ graves?’

 True War Graves come under the care of the Commonwealth War Graves Commission.
 Its agent in New Zealand is the Ministry for Culture and Heritage.
 The Commonwealth War Graves Commission makes no distinction between True War Graves with standard soldiers’ headstones and those with private family memorials.
-The Commission does not make structural changes to a grave with a private memorial on it, just keep what is there clean and in good repair.
+The Commission does not make structural changes to a grave with a private memorial on it, just keep what is there clean and in good repair in perpetuity.
 True War Graves are checked every 2 years by a representative of National Monuments and War Graves – Heritage Operations Section of the Ministry for Culture and Heritage.
 These grave plots are generally in a very good condition, or earmarked for maintenance following the next visit.
-Since the two recent Christchurch earthquakes (4th September 2010 and 22nd February 2011) the Friends have forwarded information about damage to the Heritage Operations Section which, so far, appears to be minimal.
+Since the two recent Christchurch earthquakes (4th September 2010 and 22nd February 2011) the Friends forwarded information about damage to the Heritage Operations Section which luckily was minimal and has either been repaired or is scheduled for maintenance.

 Maintenance of Veterans’ graves is the responsibility of their families, not any other organisation, even if the headstone is a standard services memorial.